Massachusetts Landlord Tenant Rights

 In addition to having laws that address general issues like repairs and security deposits, most states, including Massachusetts, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Massachusetts
+Landlord Right To Entry in Massachusetts

 Read more

-Rent Collection & Related Fees in Massachusetts
+Rent Collection and Related Fees in Massachusetts

 The following laws apply to the collection of rent and related fees:

-• Grace Period: Landlords must provide a grace period of 30 days for the payment of rent before charging a late fee.
+• Grace Period: Landlords must provide a grace period of 30 days for the payment of rent before charging a late fee

-• Maximum Late Fee: No limit, except it must be reasonable.
+• Maximum Late Fee: No limit, except it must be reasonable

-• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent.
+• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent

-• Rent Receipt: Only required for last month’s rent paid in advance.
+• Rent Receipt: Only required for last month’s rent paid in advance

 Small Claims Court in Massachusetts